 Vitamin D can be sourced through fish products and fish.
 For Indians, the best way to overcome Vitamin D deficiency is through exposure to sunlight.
 The sun rays act on the cholesterol present in the skin, converting the cholesterol to Vitamin D through additional conversions that take place in the kidneys and the liver.
 Factors that contribute to deficiency in Vitamin D are wearing clothes that cover the whole body, staying inside in air-conditioned rooms and overuse of sunscreens.

-Ironically, most parts in the country receive sunlight in abundance throughout the year.
+Ironically, most parts of the country receive sunlight in abundance throughout the year.
 Yet, research has found that at least 90% of boys and girls across Indian states are deficient in Vitamin D. Even in the capital, up to 97% of school children between the age of 6 and 17 are vitamin D deficient.
 And only 10-11% of these kids exhibit signs of the deficiency.

 Pawan Agarwal, CEO, FSSAI, at the launch event of at the National Bal Bhavan, said, “It is unfortunate that while most children in India suffer from Vitamin D deficiency, there is a severe lack of awareness.
 FFSAI wants to make people aware.
 Through the Noon Assembly initiative, Project Dhoop wants to ensure that this deficiency is rectified.”

 At the event, Retired Major General Dr R K Marwaha, Scientific Advisor and Senior Consultant Endocrinology, added that “Our human body needs an adequate amount of Vitamin D to strengthen the bones and maintain other bodily functions.
 Ten per cent of the vitamin D requirement can be met by diet but 90% needs to be met by exposure to sunlight.”